cerner/terra-core/packages/terra-time-input/README.md

 [![NPM version](http://img.shields.io/npm/v/terra-time-input.svg)](https://www.npmjs.org/package/terra-time-input)
 [![Build Status](https://travis-ci.org/cerner/terra-core.svg?branch=master)](https://travis-ci.org/cerner/terra-core)

 The terra-time-input component is an input for entering time.
-During time entry it uses [text-mask](https://github.com/text-mask/text-mask) to mask the input value to conform to the time format.
+The currently supported time format is the 24-hour format (hh:mm).
+The time input enforces the entry that masks to the format.
+The hour input only accepts values between 00 and 23 and the time input only accepts values between 00 and 59.
+For example, a time of 25:65 cannot be entered.

 - [Getting Started](#getting-started)
 - [Documentation](https://github.com/cerner/terra-core/tree/master/packages/terra-time-input/docs)